Leighton Buzzard Light Railway: Sand extraction

 A bed of Lower Cretaceous sand across Bedfordshire has been quarried on a small scale for centuries.
-The most significant occur around Leighton Buzzard.
+The most significant deposits occur around Leighton Buzzard.
 In the 19th century sand was carried by horse carts from quarries south of the town to be shipped on the Dunstable-Leighton Buzzard railway.
 The carts damaged roads and resulted in claims for compensation against the quarry owners from Bedfordshire County Council.
 At the end of the century steam wagons were introduced which increased the damage to roads.

 The outbreak of the First World War cut off supplies of foundry sand from Belgium.
 Sand was needed for ammunition factories and new sources were sought.
 Leighton Buzzard sands proved well suited and production increased.
 After 1919 the quarry companies were told they could no longer transport sand by roads, so a private industrial railway was proposed to take the traffic.